Paras7403/QuickQR/README.md

-# React QR Code Generator
+# QuickQR

-This is a React.js application that generates QR codes.
+QuickQR is a React.js application that generates QR codes.
 It allows users to enter text or a URL and generates a QR code image based on the input.

 ## Features